-We would also recommend a new category within ACCS (child wellbeing) which would allow the Department of Education, Skills & Employment (DESE) to respond immediately and efficiently to local emergencies such as bushfires, floods or other relevant circumstances in a targeted way.
+We would also recommend a new category of ACCS which would allow the Department of Education, Skills & Employment (DESE) to respond immediately and efficiently to local emergencies such as bushfires, COVID-19 spikes or other relevant circumstances in a targeted way.
 The funding could last for a set period, commensurate with the nature of the emergency, and be triggered by the service provider through the CCS System.